 Step 1: Plan Your Days

 Emphasis on the plural DAYS, because there is so much going on you won’t be able to just attend one day.
 Each day of the fair is chock-full of activities, beginning first thing in the morning until the gates close at 11 p.m.
-See the schedule for Wednesday, Thursday, Friday, Saturday, Sunday, and Monday!
+The 2019 schedule will be coming soon!